 You want to be able to make everything.
 You want thick sheets and thin sheets.
 Wide sheets and narrow sheets.
 You are particular about your work and you want the ability to have a meticulously clean machine.
 Your dedicated studio has the room that you need to have the solutions that give your the claying power that you want.

 Recommendation: Who says you need just ONE pasta machine?
-Get the LC Machine Mammoth.
+Get the LC Squirrel or Elephant.
 And get the modified (aka “Monafied”) Atlas Wellness 180 with a motor.
 This gives you a powerful machine for when you’re “livin’ large”, and also a smaller machine for small projects and thin sheets.
 You’ll be able to clean both machines easily and pretty much all your pasta machine problems will be a thing of the past.

 What Features are Most Important to You?